sftcd/etm/etm.md

 # Change Log

 This isn't gonna end up as an RFC, but may as well be tidy...

+## Changes from -01 to -02

+- Oops - got an RFC number wrong in reference

 ## Changes from -00 to -01